SESEBAK/NEXEERO/docs/FINALPROJECT/topic.md

-# OUR TOPIC: SPRINKLER IRRIGATION
+# OUR TOPIC: AUTOMATIC WATERING SYSTEM (FOR PLANTS)

-One of the ways to Solve World Hunger is by increasing Agricultural Output.
-As Nexeero Group, our goal is to contribute to the Zero Hunger Project by bringing solutions to some agriculture issues like Irrigation, faced by Least developed countries.

-From that common goal we came to a decision of designing or better some of the devices used in agricultureespecially in micro-irrigation like agriculture sprinklers.
-We want to look at how we can innovate them in a way that they can be highly effective, easily accessible by the lowly hence helping in bettering LDCs irrigation issues.
+From that common goal we came to a decision of designing an Automated Water Irrigation System for small Gardens.
+We want to bring in a devise that is going to sense the moisture of the soil then send signals for the plant or garden to be refreshed.

+Through technologies we have been studying like Arduino, we will be able to connect some elements that are going to help in building this system.

 <br>
  <img style="float: center;" width=500 src="IMAGE/sprinkler.webp">